 It's gotta be both, man.
 It doesn't matter how sensitive you are or how damn smart and educated you are, if you're not both at the same time, if your head and your heart aren't connected, aren't working together harmoniously, well, man, you're just hopping through life on one leg.

 You may think you're walking, you may think you're running a damn marathon, but you're only on a hop trip, man.
 You're a hopper.
 The connection's gotta be maintained."

-Later on in the day, I started reading a newly borrowed book, "The Mastery of Love" by Don Miguel Ruiz (author of "The Four Agreements, which I had previously enjoyed reading).
-Lately I've been reading several books which have opened my eyes to various ideas of New Age spirituality, Shamanism/Neoshamanism, and esoteric traditions, and the first section I read in this book continued with the theme of today's quotes...
+Later on in the day, I started reading a newly borrowed book, "The Mastery of Love" by Don Miguel Ruiz (author of "The Four Agreements, which I had previously enjoyed).
+Lately I've been reading several books which have opened my eyes to different ideas and esoteric traditions, and the first section I read continued with today's theme...

 "A Toltec is an artist of Love,